featurist/browser-monkey/readme.md

 The API starts with the browser scope, which contains everything on the page.

-You can also create DSLs for components on the page using `scope.extend(methods)`.
+You can also create DSLs for components on the page using `scope.component(methods)`.
 By extending a scope, you can add methods that represent elements of the component at a higher level than mere CSS selectors.
 It's probably worth noting that these methods should normally just return scopes and not perform actions or assertions.

 ## find